 Road Cycling Coaches

-Coach Fisher has been coaching and teaching skiing for nearly 25 years.
+Coach Fisher has been coaching and teaching skiing for more than 25 years.
 After graduating with a bachelors degree in psychology from the University of New Hampshire, she began her career at King Pine in New Hampshire, where she worked her way to PSIA Level 2 certification.
 From there she changed course to begin coaching J3 athletes at Attitash Mountain, where she stayed for 14 years and continued to use her teaching background to foster strong skills development in her young racers.
-Now at Gould Academy, Coach Fisher heads up the U19 Women’s Alpine Program, coaching both FIS and USSA student-athletes.
-When off the hill, she enjoys running, mountain biking, cycling, and sailing the coast of Maine on her vintage fiberglass sailboat.
+At Gould, Coach Fisher works with U19 Alpine men and women.
+In the spring, she coaches the road cycling team.
+When off the hill, she enjoys running, mountain biking, road cycling, and sailing the coast of Maine on her vintage fiberglass sailboat.
 Coach Fisher lives just off campus in Bethel with her husband, Kurt, and daughter Madsie ’18.

-Mr. Shifrin teaches mathematics at Gould and lives on campus with his wife, Ms. Sara Shifrin, Director of the IDEAS Center, their daughter, Mia ’19, and son, Eli.
-As the Director of the Ninth Grade Program, he has created and implemented a program that enables each ninth-grade student to transition to Gould life and become a valued member of the community.
+Mr. Shifrin teaches mathematics at Gould and lives on campus with his wife, Sara, their daughter, Mia ’19, and son, Eli ’23.
+As director of the Ninth Grade Program, he has created and implemented a program that enables each ninth-grade student to transition to Gould life and become a valued member of the community.
 Each student is recognized by students and faculty for who he or she is and who they want to become.
 As an experienced mathematics educator, Mr. Shifrin developed his own algebra utilizing an online content presenter, Heymath, to create a course of study that allows each student to learn at a pace and level that best suits their ability and need.
 He has also developed a course on financial literacy for seniors called Mathematics of Finance that integrates the principles of personal finance and mathematics to help students evaluate and make informed financial decisions.
 Mr. Shifrin has a great interest in the outdoors and utilizing experiential educational opportunities to help students understand how an individual can grow and impact a group.
 Outside of the classroom, Mr. Shifrin is passionate about soccer, holding a National B License from the United States Soccer Federation, which he used to coach at an elite level within the Olympic Development Program in Maine and New England.